Streptomycin: Medication

 Streptomycin is traditionally given intramuscularly, and in many nations is only licensed to be administered intramuscularly, though in some regions the drug may also be administered intravenously.

 Pesticide

-Streptomycin also is used as a pesticide, to combat the growth of bacteria beyond human applications.
+Streptomycin is also used as a pesticide, to combat the growth of bacteria.
 Streptomycin controls bacterial diseases of certain fruit, vegetables, seed, and ornamental crops.
 A major use is in the control of fireblight on apple and pear trees.
 As in medical applications, extensive use can be associated with the development of resistant strains.
 Streptomycin could potentially be used to control cyanobacterial blooms in ornamental ponds and aquaria.
 While some antibacterial antibiotics are inhibitory to certain eukaryotes, this seems not to be the case for streptomycin, especially in the case of anti-fungal activity.

 Cell culture

 Streptomycin, in combination with penicillin, is used in a standard antibiotic cocktail to prevent bacterial infection in cell culture.

 Protein purification

 When purifying protein from a biological extract, streptomycin sulfate is sometimes added as a means of removing nucleic acids and ribonuclear proteins.
 Since it binds to ribosomes and precipitates out of solution, it serves as a method for removing rRNA, mRNA, and even DNA if the extract is from a prokaryote.